Xiaoyu-Lu/GSoC_2020/docs/summary/phase2.md

 #### Step3: Face clustering and image cropping

-Once we have all the files, we cluster the face.
-After clustering, we extract the frames that contains the speaker and crop out the face based on its coordinates.
+Once we have all four files above for each concatenated video clip, we feed the files into pyannotate, which labels each unique face with a unique integer label.
+We assume the face of the speaker to extract has the most label occurences among all identified faces.
+After clustering the faces and identifying the speaker's face, we extract the frames that contains the speaker based on time points and crop out the face based on its coordinates.

 `merged_snippets/*.mp4 `& `merged_snippets/*.embedding.txt` &`merged_snippets/*.track.txt` ➔ `datasetBuilder_6_cluster_imgcrop.py` *(pyannote virtual enviroment)* ➔ `merged_snippets/*_frames` & `merged_snippets/cropped_frames/*_cropped_frames`